 Traditional Textbooks or Ebooks

 - Educational textbook publishers (Cengage, Pearson, McGraw-Hill, etc.) often allow educators access to review copies of the texts they carry on a topic.

-- Additionally, many educational publishers now offer digital copies of textbooks for purchase or for rent that are immediately available online and are often cheaper to obtain.
+- Additionally, many educational publishers now sell or rent digital copies of textbooks that are immediately available online and are often cheaper to obtain.

-Scholarly/Trade Books & Smaller Publishers - These are often hard copies from popular print vendors (Harper Collins, Simon & Schuster, Penguin Random House, etc.) you might find in a retail bookstore and they are typically cheaper to obtain than traditional textbooks.
+Scholarly/Trade Books & Smaller Publishers - These are often hard copies from popular print vendors (Harper Collins, Simon & Schuster, Penguin Random House, etc.) you might find in a retail bookstore.
+They are typically cheaper to obtain than traditional textbooks.

-Course Reserves - CMU Library can also work with you to place some books, articles, movies, and more into your Blackboard course shell before the course starts.
+Course Reserves - CMU librarians can also identify and place some books, articles, movies, and more into your Blackboard course shell before the course starts.
 They will explore copyright and request permissions for you.

 Open Education Resources (OERs) - These educational materials are licensed for public use, often for free.
 OERs can even be modified to meet your course needs.
 There are many OERs available for common undergraduate courses such as Algebra, Psychology, Biology, Composition, Spanish, Chemistry, Sociology, Political Science, and more.

-Multimedia Options - Instructional materials that are not in textbook form, such as videos, infographics, or industry created materials are gaining in popularity, too, especially in flipped or blended class formats.
+Multimedia Options - Instructional materials that are not in text form, such as videos, infographics, or industry created materials are gaining in popularity, especially in flipped or blended class formats.

 - To see what events we may be offering related to instructional materials, check out our CETL Events Page

 - Schedule a time with CETL staff to discuss selecting instructional materials for your course.